AVUIs/drawSynth/README.md

 I am not yet able to remap the 3d position of the mouse.
 The click to draw new dots is activated anyway while in 3d mode but it is not very usable.
 Use your imagination!:)

+CONTACTS
+feel free to add, remove, edit, improve, destroy, munch, scratch the code as much as you like it.
+Please let me know if you need help, or if you find solutions to the bugs or any eventual improvement.